Travel Insurance for Thailand

 Another common question we get is “how much is travel insurance to Thailand?”
 The cost largely depends on your answers to the amount of coverage you need for your trip.
 There are travel insurance plans available for every journey and every budget.
 As travel insurance is not one-size-fits-all, the cost and coverage will vary based on the travelers in your party and the details of your trip itself.
 The more travelers in your party and the longer your trip is, the higher the rates tend to be.
 This is simply because with more variables there is more risk to insure.
 Some travelers choose to insure their full trip cost which can also raise the cost of coverage.

 Luckily for those wondering how to get travel insurance, you can easily get a free quote online from InsureMyTrip.
 InsureMyTrip has searched through the details of over a thousand plans to provide the best plans for our customers.
 On our website, you can enter the specific details of your travelers and trip, compare plans, and read reviews from fellow travelers.
-Our mission is to help you find the plan that is right for your trip, and if you ever need further assistance, our licensed customer care team is available to assist you in your decision 365 days a year.
+Our mission is to help you find the plan that is right for your trip, and if you ever need further assistance, our licensed customer care team is available to assist you in your decision.

 Thailand Travel Tips & Safety